seapagan/linux-comfy-chair/README.md

 ## To-Do

 * More robust fall-over on already configured systems.
 If Rbenv etc are already installed then ignore installing that part
+* set up configuration keys to determine what modules to install
+*

 ## Contributing